First Battle of Baiji

-The Fall of Baiji was a battle that took place in and around Baiji, Iraq in June 2014.
+The First Battle of Baiji took place in and around Baiji, Iraq in June 2014.
 It was fought between Islamic State of Iraq and the Levant (ISIL) forces and those of the Iraqi government.
 Its first stage included clashes in the city from 11 to 18June.
 The second stage was fighting over the control of Baiji oil refinery from 18 to 21June.
 Initially, ISIL captured both the town and parts of the refinery, but on 19June 2014, the Iraqi Army reinstated full control of the refinery in a counter-attack.
 Fighting continued in Baiji until October 2015, when government forces finally established full control.

 Background

 On 4June 2014, the Islamic State of Iraq and the Levant (ISIL) and its allies attacked Mosul launching their northern Iraq offensive.
 The following day, they started the Salahuddin campaign in Saladin.
 ISIL and its allies captured Mosul on 10June 2014. after a six-day battle.
 When the city fell, there were reports that the group was advancing from Mosul to Kirkuk.
 After capturing the city, the group freed nearly 1,000 prisoners.
 On 11June, ISIL and its allies also started the siege of Amirli.